Applying Wood Stain

 , begin to clean-off excess stain, starting at furthest

 Remove all buff marks and splashes that the buffer may produce.

 When you reach the exit, remove the buffer, then clean excess wood floor stain with a

 Do not use

-with stain with either a rag or a brush, then clean stain.
+wood floor stain with either a rag or a brush, then clean wood floor stain.

 Using a white cleaning pad, pour your stain directly onto the pad.

 Pour a generous amount, but we want the pad damp not soaked.
 We can always add more when

 your stain using your buffer, direction which you move is not important